-The U.S. started the millenium in a surplus, if you can remember that far.
+The U.S. started the millennium in a surplus, if you can remember that far.
 But a combination of unfunded tax cuts under former President George W. Bush, plus a pair of wars, plus a recession plunged the budget into a deficit that reached $1.4 trillion in 2009.
 The national debt more than tripled from $5.8 trillion in only the last 17 years.

 The U.S. national debt is currently about as high as the value of the gross domestic product.
 The last time it's been so high compared to the GDP was after World War II.
 The country paid down that debt, but don't expect that to happen any time soon.